antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

     -c 'shutdown'
 ```

-In the end, logs from the flashing process should look as follows to ensure successful flashing:
+Logs from the flashing process should look as follows to ensure successful flashing:

 ```
 Open On-Chip Debugger (Analog Devices 0.12.0-1.0.0-7)  OpenOCD 0.12.0 (2023-09-27-07:53)